|

 directions.

-Above rare booklet is entitled Goshin do.
-The Art of
+Above rare booklet is entitled Goshin

 Self-Defense Hakko Ryu Style.
 This was a booklet published February 25, 1969 by the

 Headquarters of Hakko Ryu.
-The author was Yoshiharu
+The author was Yoshiharu Okuyama.

-Above rare booklet is entitled Goshin do.
-The Art of
+Above rare booklet is entitled Goshin do

 Self-Defense Hakko Ryu Style.
 This was a booklet published April 15, 1970 by the

 Headquarters of Hakko Ryu.
-The author was Yoshiharu
+The author was Yoshiharu Okuyama.

 Above rare booklet is the basic text for beginning